What Are Dental Sealants?

 Many insurance plans will cover dental sealants for patients up to a certain age.
 To learn more about your child's coverage for this type of decay prevention, we will contact your dental insurance provider and review your benefits schedule.
 Made Ya Smile Dental accepts several flexible payment options, including special patient financing plans.
 If you are not using insurance or have out-of-pocket costs, our team is happy to work with your family to find a solution that meets both your treatment needs and budget.

 Dental sealants are quick and easy to place and offer a great way to help protect your family's smiles from cavities.
 As a preventive measure, sealants from our experienced Sugar Land, TX team cover the chewing surfaces of molar and premolar teeth to help block out food, plaque, and bacteria.
 Seeking this simple solution now may minimize the need for fillings or other restorations in the future.
-Learn if sealants are ideal for your family by scheduling a visit with Dr. Prasifka or Dr. Nguyen at Made Ya Smile Dental today.
+Learn if sealants are ideal for your family by scheduling a visit with one of our dentists at Made Ya Smile Dental today.

 Although cavities are the most usual oral problem that plagues people of many ages, there are steps to ensure you can avoid them.Read

 Reasons Why Dental Sealants Might Boost Your Little One's Dental Wellness